 So beware your thoughts – they matter more than you might think.

-A very philosophical book, with a similar message to books from other authors of Jack’s generation.
+The Success Principles is a very philosophical book, with a similar message to books from other authors of Jack’s generation.
 Some of the techniques reminded me of The Miracle Morning, Jack talks a lot about visualization and affirmations.

 I really loved the completion weekend exercise, it spoke to me since it’s exactly what I need most myself right now, so I’ll get on it this weekend.
 In the meantime, I suggest you check out the summary of this book on Blinkist.